-The purpose of a Career Review is to assess the candidate's overall record in order to determine the appropriate rank/step placement.
-Acceleration criteria do not apply.
-Any senate faculty member at Associate Professor or above who thinks that s/he may not be at the appropriate level on the rank/step scale has the right to be evaluated by the process of Career Review.
+The purpose of a Career Review is to allow candidates to be placed at the appropriate level whose performance over a substantial period has been better than average, but whose performance at each merit may not have been sufficient for an acceleration.
+Except in circumstances where faculty receive exceptional external recognition (see B.2.
+Special Circumstances), there must have been at least two positive merits and or promotion at UCR before a career review can be initiated.
+Teaching and Service must both be excellent and approaching the record of faculty at the proposed rank and step (e.g. If the suggestion is to move from Associate I to Professor I the record would indicate service at the mid to high Associate level.)
+Bearing the previously described limitations in mind, any senate faculty member at Associate Professor or above who thinks that they may not be at the appropriate level on the rank/step scale has the right to be evaluated by the process of Career Review.
 Departments and Deans should also be alert to the possibility that on rare occasions a faculty member may be seriously out of place on the rank/step scale.
-Candidates for a Career Review are encouraged to submit an optional professional C.V. with his/her file in the "Other" Section.
+Candidates for a Career Review are encouraged to submit an optional professional C.V. with the file in the "Other" Section.

 Ordinarily the Career Review is initiated, by the candidate's written request, in the department and follows the procedures for promotion, complete with extramural letters.
 The Career Review solicitation letter (Attachment E-7) must be used for all extramural evaluators.
-The candidate needs to specify a rank and step for which s/he wishes to be considered.
+The candidate needs to specify a rank and step for which they wish to be considered.
 All ranks/steps requested by the candidate must be considered by the voting members of the department and subsequent votes submitted.
 Record all votes taken unless the vote for higher rank and step is unanimous.

-Alternatively, the candidate may (upon written request to the Dean) elect to have his/her Career Review file initiated and prepared at the appropriate Dean's office.
+Alternatively, the candidate may (upon written request to the Dean) elect to have the Career Review file initiated and prepared at the appropriate Dean's office.
 The Dean's office assembles the file, including letters requested from extramural evaluators.
 The Dean consults with the department and the candidate for the names of potential reviewers and may also solicit additional reviewers.
 Upon completion of the file (after the Dean has met with the candidate to review the contents of the file), the Dean forwards the file to the department for departmental review and vote.
 Thereafter, the file is handled by the normal procedures for promotion.